yashmehta10/marketing-agent/readme.md

     import os
     ```

     b.
-Define a a tool to use Imagen
-    To avoid excess charges and quickly iterate with some designs, lets use Imagen 3 Fast
+Define a a tool to use Imagen.
+To avoid excess charges and quickly iterate with some designs, lets use Imagen 3 Fast.
+Ensure you you paste this function above the Agent definition.
     ```python

     MODEL = "gemini-2.5-flash"